davidbsp/patrolling_sim/README.md

 They work (usually) fine, but they require many computational resources that may limit the simulation of many robots in a single machine.

-New navigation modules, called thin_navigation, are available at https://bitbucket.org/ggrisetti/thin_navigation. thin_localizer and thin_planner have the same interface as amcl and move_base so they can be used in their replacement by just changing the launch file.
-To install thin_navigation, just download the package in a catkin workspace and compile it with catkin_make (see README file for other details).
+New navigation modules, called spqrel_navigation, are available at https://github.com/LCAS/spqrel_navigation/wiki.

-The thin_navigation modules have been fully integrated in patrolling_sim.
-Just select thin_navigation instead of ros as navigation module either in the start_experiment.py GUI or in the run_exp.sh script.
+The localizer and the planner have the same interface as amcl and move_base so they can be used in their replacement by just changing the launch file.
+To install spqrel_navigation, follow instructions in the web site.

-Warning: the thin_navigation modules are still under testing and debug!!!
+The spqrel_navigation modules have been fully integrated in patrolling_sim.
+Just select spqrel_navigation instead of ros as navigation module either in the start_experiment.py GUI or in the run_exp.sh script.

 ************